jonenzl/xd-masked-image-shadows/README.md

 3. Click Install

 ## How to use this plugin
-1. Select a Mask Group in your document
+1. Select one or many Mask Groups in your document
 2. Click *Plugins > Masked Image Shadows*
 3. Alternatively, use the keyboard shortcut: Cmd+Alt+P (Mac), Ctrl+Alt+P (Win)